Head coach John Anderson has signed a contract extension through 2021

 In the fall of 1981, John Anderson took over the job of leading the tradition-rich University of Minnesota baseball program, thereby retracing the footsteps of his mentor, legendary Hall of Fame coach Dick Siebert.
-Thirty-three years later, Anderson continues to uphold the lofty standards of the Golden Gopher baseball program.
+Thirty-four years later, Anderson continues to uphold the lofty standards of the Golden Gopher baseball program.